pratimaaa-cloud/adk-streaming-guide/docs/part2.md

 **Text Content:**

-Text content represents the primary mode of structured communication between users and AI agents.
+Text content represents the primary mode of structured communication between users and agents.
 This includes not just simple text messages, but also rich content with metadata, function call responses, and contextual information.
 The `Content` object uses a `parts` array structure that allows for complex message composition while maintaining semantic clarity.

 ```python
 # Convenience method (recommended)